Last Updated on June 19, 2022 by Quantified Trading

-I test the following on OBX from 1997 until today (OBX includes the 25 most liquid stocks on Oslo Stock Exchange):
+I test the following on Norwegian OBX index from 1997 until today (OBX includes the 25 most liquid stocks on Oslo Stock Exchange):

-- Buy the open in the first day of May, sell the open first day in October, versus
+- Buy the open on the first day of May, sell the open first day in October, versus

-- Buy the open in the first day of October, sell the open first day in May.
+- Buy the open on the first day of October, sell the open first day in May.

 Buying the open in May and selling the open in October gives this accumulated chart: